How To Grow and Care For Peperomia Napoli Nights

 We always use a rooting hormone to speed up the rooting process.

-New plants can also be started from single two-inch leaf cuttings.
+New pep napoli nights can also be started from single two-inch leaf cuttings.
 Follow the same procedure described above.

 Be careful with variegated Peperomia Napoli Nights.
 They might lose their variegation in propagation.
-But, you should allow for the leaves or stem tip to dry before you plant them.
+But you should allow the leaves or stem tip to dry before planting them.

 It might take some experimentation to see which propagation method works best.